Client: Norwich City Council

 Size: 26 occupied properties

-Norwich City Council obtained funding from Carillion Energy Services to carry out energy efficiency works on 26 occupied houses in the city.
+Norwich City Council obtained funding to carry out energy efficiency works on 26 occupied houses in the city.

 The properties were all low-rise and had solid walls, so an external wall insulation (EWI) system was required.
 However, since the various properties had been built to different designs, the chosen contractor would be expected to adapt its approach accordingly.
 Importantly, it would also be required to deliver high levels of energy efficiency without marring the appearance of the homes.